victournguyen/IngredientAnalysis/README.md

 # Ingredient Analysis
-An analysis of food ingredients and their nutrients
+An analysis of food ingredients and their nutrients.
+See [IngredientAnalysis.pdf](IngredientAnalysis.pdf) or [IngredientAnalysis.html](IngredientAnalysis.html) for the report.